Food Coalition for Archuleta County Colorado

 Community Health & Wellness

-Healthy Archuleta works closely with community to identify and co-develop learning opportunities that advance health promotion and wellness topics such as growing and preparing local foods, cultural/heritage foods, and healthy and affordable food options focusing on children/youth, parents and primary caregivers, food pantry clients, community groups, and others.
-Some examples of these activities have included Chef on Wheels: Food Demos, Kids in the Mountain Garden Program, and Heritage Cooking classes.
-Additionally, Healthy Archuleta recognizes the importance and role of physical activity in nutrition security and health equity, and plans to further learn about access and utilization of physical activity for all residents in Archuleta County.
-Healthy Archuleta is also working to partner with Community Health Empowerment support groups of youth and adults in Archuleta County to learn together how to form and sustain healthy habits around nutrition, fitness, and sleep.
-Using science-based materials and through a participatory process, individuals are supported to think and act in terms of community health and wellness, learning together how health and wellness belong to everyone.
+Healthy Archuleta works closely with the community to identify and co-develop learning opportunities that promote health and wellness.
+Topics include growing and preparing local foods, cultural and heritage foods, and healthy and affordable food options.
+These efforts focus on children, youth, parents, primary caregivers, food pantry clients, and other community members or groups.
+Examples of these activities include: Chef on Wheels: Food Demos, Kids in the Mountain Garden Program, and Heritage Cooking classes.
+Additionally, Healthy Archuleta recognizes the important role of physical activity in nutrition security and health equity, and plans to further research how Archuleta County residents access and utilize physical activity opportunities.
+We are collaborating with Community Health Empowerment (CHE) to explore establishing support groups that engage youth and families in learning to develop and maintain healthy habits in nutrition, fitness, sleep, and mindfulness.Through science-based materials and a participatory approach, individuals are empowered to to think and act with a focus on community health and wellness, fostering the understanding that health and wellness are for everyone.

-Healthy Archuleta values the importance of assessment, planning and evaluation.
-In an effort to advance health equity, Healthy Archuleta worked closely with community and health partners and residents to capture information related to primary preventive health care access and utilization.
-Findings from this assessment has informed lines of action that are further explored and are being incorporated into the implementation plan.
-Additionally, Healthy Archuleta is intentional in "being" a learning organization and toward that end includes evaluation and reflection in all aspects of its work with both partners and community members.
+Healthy Archuleta values and prioritizes assessment, planning, and evaluation to advance health equity.
+We collaborate with community partners, health partners and residents to gather data on local primary preventive health care access and utilization.
+Findings from this assessment have been used to inform our strategic actions and implementation plan.
+As a learning organization, Healthy Archuleta is intentional about integrating evaluation and reflection in all aspects of its work with partners and community members.

 Acknowledgments